FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-14-Kali-Tools.md

 Nikto is another type of scanner that will specifically scan web servers for potential vulnerabilities.
 This is very useful to us because it allows us to gather information about a web server for use in a later stage.

+## Dirb/Dirbuster

+Both of these tools will scan a web server for file directories based on a wordlist you provide.
+For example, you may be able to find a hiden path in a directory that you didn't even know existed.

+## Wireshark

+Wireshark is a powerful network packet analyzing tool that can be used to monitor traffic over a wifi/ethernet connection.
+You'll be able to see in depth what a particular packet contains based on various metrics of that packet.
+You may be even able to see sensitive information, such as passwords, cc info, etc.

+## Burpsuite

+Burpsuite is a tool that lets us test web applications.
+We can test them in a variety of ways which include looking at all requests and responses between your browser the target application.